-Mapping Segregation in Washington DC is a public history project documenting the historic segregation of DC’s housing, along with its schools, playgrounds, and other public spaces.
-To date the project has focused on racially restrictive housing covenants.
-Racial covenants had a dramatic impact on the development of the nation’s capital decades before government-sanctioned redlining policies were implemented in cities across the country.
+Mapping Segregation is a public history project documenting the historic segregation of DC’s housing, along with its schools, playgrounds, and other public spaces.
+To date the project has focused on racially restrictive housing covenants, which had a dramatic impact on the development of the nation’s capital decades before government-sanctioned redlining policies were implemented in cities across the country.

 Organized by Prologue DC and GIS mapping specialist Brian Kraft of JMT Technology Group, the project was launched in January 2014 and has been funded in part by Humanities DC and the DC Preservation League.